Whatsapp Icon

 Can pituitary tumors recur after treatment?

 Yes, pituitary tumors can recur after treatment.
-Regular follow-up appointments with a healthcare provider are necessary to monitor for recurrence, especially if the tumor was large or if surgery did not remove it entirely.
+Regular follow-up appointments with a healthcare provider are necessary to monitor for recurrence, especially if the tumor is large or if the surgery did not remove it entirely.

 What is the prognosis for someone with a pituitary tumor?